Mike11199/unreal-project-slash/README.md

   <br />

 * Then, added C++ code and blueprint nodes to create a physics field (external strain/ linear strain) which is created at the weapon's hit location, to apply a force to this destructible.
-Now a weapon, sword strike will break the clay pot on hit.
+Now a weapon/sword strike will break the clay pot on hit as the destructible reacts to the physics force applied to it.

 <br />